-SO 300 Ethnic Relations (3) B
+SO 300 Sociology of Racialization and Ethnicity (3) B

-This course examines the forms and dynamics of relations among ethnic groups around the world.
-Attention will be given to the nature of ethnic groups, the role of ethnicity, and current debates involving ethnic relations.
+This course examines the formation and dynamics of racialized and ethnic groups in Canada and around the world.
+Attention is given to the construction of racialized and ethnic groups, the roles of race and ethnicity in society, and current debates involving racialization and ethnic relations.

-Prerequisite: SO 121 and 3 credits in Sociology at the 200-level or ICS 202
+Prerequisite: 3 credits in Sociology at the 200-level or ICS 202